activus-d/outreachy-blog-post-and-wagtail-drafts/find-your-way-around.md

 ```

 ### How to reach the dashboard
-Logging into Wagtail will automatically take you to the dashboard.
+Logging into Wagtail automatically takes you to the dashboard.
 If you navigate away from the dashboard, you can return to it at any time by clicking on the Wagtail logo in the top-left section of your screen.

 ### The dashboard panels
 The dashboard panels gives you an overview of the different states of your Wagtail pages.
 The different panels in your Wagtail dashboard are as follows: